scroll-tech/zkevm-circuits/docs/Keccak_Circuit.md

 The module splits a $64$-bit word in sparse-word-representation into `parts` according to a given `part_size` using `Word_Parts` with `uniform=true`.

 When this module is called, it will use `CellManager` to allocate a region to store the `input_parts`, which are to be the partition returned by `WordParts`.
-It then merges the splitted `part_size` interval that contains 0 into one part with size `part_size` in the `output_parts`, while stores the original splitted `input_parts` that are divided by 0 as two separate parts.
+It then merges the split `part_size` interval that contains 0 into one part with size `part_size` in the `output_parts`, while stores the original split `input_parts` that are divided by 0 as two separate parts.

 The returned parts from this module are the `output_parts`, which are used for inputs in uniform lookup to check relations constrained by Keccak-permutation operations that involve rotations, such as $\rho/\pi/\chi$ steps.